tasket/wyng-backup/README.md

 repeated on the command line to add multiple tags.
 Specifying an empty '' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.

+`--authmin=<minutes>`
+`--passcmd=<command>`

+These two options help automate Wyng authentication, and may be used together or separately.

+`--authmin` takes a numeric value with the number of minutes to remember the current authentication for subsequent Wyng invocations.
+Specifying a -1 will cancel a prior authentication.

+The `--passcmd` option takes a string representing a shell command that outputs a passphrase, which Wyng then reads instead of issuing an input prompt for the passphrase.
+If a prior auth from `--authmin` is active, this option is ignored and the command will not be executed.

 `--import-other-from=volname:|:path`